Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics

 \section{Dissipative Avoidance Feedback Control}

-In this section, we design a feedback control law that ensures safety and stability for a robot navigating in environments with general-shaped obstacles.
+In this section, we design a feedback control law that ensures safety and stability for a robot that navigates in environments with obstacles satisfying a given curvature condition which is presented later in this section.
 The proposed control law is derived from the Euler-Lagrange equation by incorporating the obstacle avoidance term in the dissipation function, compared to the artificial potential fields approach \cite{khabib1986} where the avoidance term is included in the potential energy, see Section \ref{section:NumericalSimulation}.

 First, we define the system's Lagrangian as $L(p,v):=T(v)-U(p)$, where $T(v):=v^\top v/2$ is the kinetic energy of the (unit mass) system and $U(p)=k_1\|p-p_d\|^2/2$ is the potential energy of the system, with $k_1$ a positive gain.
 We impose the following Rayleigh dissipation function